+The first argument should be a Lua string or a stream or array onject coming from the pdfe library.
 The second argument, operatortable, should be a Lua table where the keys are pdf operator name strings and the values are Lua functions (defined by you) that are used to process those operators.
 The functions are called whenever the scanner finds one of these pdf operators in the content stream(s).
 The functions are called with two arguments: the scanner object itself, and the info table that was passed are the third argument to pdfscanner.scan.